 The materials that Vanth is identified as carrying, which include a torch as the torch can be used to light the way for travelers when they face darkness and it is a status symbol of a Holy Woman (goddess) and n indication of high ranking office (of the Grandmothers [elders]).
 Although all scrolls only apply to patriarchal written languages, they do stand as a symbol for the older dreaming cultures of Vanth, pre-history of wisdom of woman’s teachings of such matters of shamanism.
 After all, the Bird Clan (angel or wing depicted women are 95% sacred and holy).

-I was going to copy and share here the Blackfeet Native American’s bear woman story but they do not allow one to copy the text, so here is their page about their legend of bear woman:
+I was going to copy and share here the Blackfeet Native American’s bear woman story on this page do not allow one to copy the text, so here is their page about their legend of bear woman, click here.

-Carved Stone Relief from the First Century BCE at the Vatican Museum in Rome, depicting Hecate using torches in battle to save her Temple against the rising Patriarchal Men who were taking away all of women’s rites and eradicating the Dark Goddesses (Wisdom & Wise Grandmother Cultures) – (permissions: photos.com):
+Carved Stone Relief from the First Century BCE at the Vatican Museum in Rome, depicting Hecate using torches in battle to save her Temple. (permissions: photos.com):